Mary Helen Immordino-Yang

 Immordino-Yang, M.H.
 (2015, March 21) Rest is not idleness in the brain: Why kids may need downtime and opportunities for reflection to develop a strong sense of self and a moral compass.
 The People’s Science: Creating a conversation between scientists and the public. https://thepeoplesscience.forumbee.com/t/80hv4g

-Selected Publications in Human Development and Education - See CV for Full List
+Selected Publications in Human Development and Education - See CV, candle.usc.edu for full List

 (*Signifies student/postdoc author at time of submission)